mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 Our function can be an entry point defined by a language handler (Python, Ruby, Nodejs)

-To get a better understanting we can analyze the contents of the functions section within our samples file.
+To get a better understanding we can analyse the contents of the functions section within our samples file.

-In this snippet we see that the function is based in an image which will invoke the python handler located in the relative directtory ./sample/url-ping
+In this snippet we see that the function is based in an image which will invoke the python handler located in the relative directory ./sample/url-ping

 ```yaml
 url-ping: